-Animal Behavior Counselor/Specialist-a person specializing in animal behavior studies and/or behavior modification.
-This person has usually received some time of formal training in animal behavior or another closely related field.
+Animal Behavior Counselor/Specialist: A person specializing in animal behavior studies and/or behavior modification.
+This person has usually received some type of formal training in animal behavior or another closely related field.

-Behavior Modification-long term alteration of behavior and/reactionary patterns.
-This altercation can be accomplished in a variety of ways.
+Behavior Modification: Long-term alteration of behavior and/reactionary patterns.
+This alteration can be accomplished in a variety of ways.

-Positive Reinforcement-The use of a reward (or varying forms) to encourage a specific behavior to continue/be repeated.
-(The addition of to reinforce/encourage a behavior).
+Positive Reinforcement: The use of a reward (or varying forms) to encourage a specific behavior to continue/be repeated.
+(The addition of something to reinforce/encourage a behavior).
 Example: Giving a dog a treat for sitting when told.

 Positive Reinforcement and Negative Punishment are used together to accomplish behavior modification.

 Positive Punishment: The addition of an unpleasant experience to discourage a behavior from continuing.
 Example: Anti-bark collars that spray citronella in a dog's face for barking.